rackerlabs/technical-blog/_posts/2015-12-16-Windows-Server-2016-Docker-and-Sitecore.md

 RUN dism /online /enable-feature /all /featurename:IIS-ASPNET45 /NoRestart
 #The RUN keyword will execute any commands in a new layer on top of the current image and commit the results.
 I am telling it to run dism to install the asp.net 4.5 features for IIS
 ```
-Alternatively, we could use powershell to install asp.net 4.5.
+Alternatively, we could use PowerShell to install asp.net 4.5.
 That dockerfile would look like
 ```sh
 FROM microsoft/iis
 RUN powershell -executionpolicy bypass -command "add-windowsfeature Web-Asp-Net45"